DrozmotiX/ioBroker.tado/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+## !IMPORTANT!
+Tado° will introduce API call limits
+Tado will introduce a limit on API calls.
+Users without an Auto-Assist subscription are restricted to 100 calls per day, with subsription to 20.000 calls.
+For more information, please refer to [this](https://support.tado.com/en/articles/12165739-limitation-for-rest-api-usage) article.
+A new feature has been added to the Tado ioBroker adapter, providing new configuration capabilities to manage API usage.
+Nevertheless, the daily limit of 100 calls means the adapter is unusable without an Auto-Assist subscription.
+This translates to only about four requests per hour, which significantly hinders the adapter’s functionality.
+If you're not happy with Tado's decision, you should let them [know](https://support.tado.com/de/articles/3590239-wie-kann-ich-den-kundensupport-von-tado-kontaktieren)!

 ## Tado° X
 Basic support for Tado° X available.
 If your setup is not working, please raise a [ticket](https://github.com/DrozmotiX/ioBroker.tado/issues/new?assignees=HGlab01&labels=enhancement&projects=&template=Enhancement.md&title=).
 You will need to support some debugging session and interact with the adapter developer to improve Tado° X features.